Carle Hessay: Style

 His early paintings from the late 1950s were in the style of Romantic realism, one critic describing them as "pretty but not sentimental".
 From his Dresden background, he retained the aesthetic qualities of the German Expressionist painters Emil Nolde, Max Beckmann, and Franz Marc.
-He appreciated First Nations art, admiring the Kwakwaka'wakw artist Mungo Martin, and he knew Bill Reid.
-Hessay's aim in painting was to create a "new, original experience", and his paintings typically emote drama and intensity of feeling, rather than lyricism.
+This enduring early influence, overlaid by the Canadian landscape tradition, gives a unique quality to much of his work.
+Hessay appreciated First Nations art, admiring the Kwakwaka'wakw artist Mungo Martin, and he knew Bill Reid.
+His aim in painting was to create a "new, original experience", and his paintings typically emote drama and intensity of feeling, rather than lyricism.
 Many contain a predominance of strongly contrasting shapes and angles.
+His painting Immigrant Mother and Child employs instability and distorted perspectives, a psychological reflection on his first arrival to Canada.

-He characteristically used colour to register a dominant emotional tone, reinforcing the thematic content.
-Hessay considered black to be his trademark as a painter.
+Hessay characteristically used colour to register a dominant emotional tone, reinforcing the thematic content.
+He considered black to be his trademark as a painter.
 The monochrome ochre and setting of Abandoned Village, a painting from his Cabins to Cities series, recalls the mood of Emily Carr's Blunden Harbour.
 At times his landscapes have parallels to those of the Group of Seven.
 Some of his works lack any reference points, and fit comfortably within the history of Abstract expressionism.
 Other semi-abstract pieces are infused with hints of nature, commonly oriented by a feature which directs the viewer's perception.
 Several abstracts relate to his prospecting in their evocation of rock formations.